-Length of Program Clinical laboratory science is a fouryear baccalaureate degree program that is typically fulltime.
-The program is structured in a 3 + 1 arrangement, in which three years are spent in regular college courses in order to complete prerequisite courses and the fourth year is the senior/professional year.
+Length of Program Clinical laboratory science is a 4-year full0time baccalaureate degree program.
+The program is structured in a 3 + 1 arrangement, in which 3 years are spent in regular college courses in order to complete prerequisite courses and the 4th year is the senior/professional year.
 The professional year includes both didactic and supervised clinical education experiences.
 Applicants with bachelor's degrees who have completed all of their prerequisites may also apply to this program.
-Upon completion of the professional year, the student will earn a second bachelors degree.
+Upon completion of the professional year, the student will earn a second bachelor's degree.

-Additional Cost In addition to regular university tuition and fees, the student should expect to pay for programrelated expenses.
+Additional Cost In addition to regular university tuition and fees, the student should expect to pay for program-related expenses.
 Contact program administrators for current cost estimate sheet.